 What is the Telecommuting Act in the Philippines?
-Learn more about the law’s meaning and implementing rules and regulations here.
+Learn more about the law and its impact on your workplace.

 What is Telecommuting?

 Telecommuting, also known as teleworking, is a work arrangement that enables employees to work from a location outside of the traditional office, often from their homes.
 It relies on telecommunication and digital technology to allow employees to perform their job duties effectively and efficiently from a remote location.